tsrivishnu/tsrivishnu.github.io/_posts/2022-01-19-overcoming-challenges-with-jsbundling-rails-with-webpack-5-on-production.md

 This is because Rails is now made unaware of the Javascript bundler and there are no helpers built for this purpose.

-We accepted not having HMR for now and if this becomes an absolute necessasity, we think we understand the internals of how HMR works and we will be able to build a solution ourselves by extending Rails' helpers.
+We accepted not having HMR for now and if this becomes an absolute necessity, we think we understand the internals of how HMR works and we will be able to build a solution ourselves by extending Rails' helpers.
-There might also be new open-source libraries that enable that functionality in the future as more Rails app take this approach with `jsbundling-rails`.
+There might also be new open-source libraries that enable that functionality in the future as more Rails apps take this approach with `jsbundling-rails`.

 ## Summary

 This has been our journey with upgrading to jsbundling-rails and Webpack 5.
-We are loooking forward to using this setup because it eliminates a lot of inconsistencies that our front-end developers face while developing with Webpacker and having to regularly restart Docker engine because Rails server from Docker container won't communicate correctly with the Webpack dev server.
+We are loooking forward to using this setup because it eliminates a lot of inconsistencies that our front-end developers faced while developing with Webpacker and having to regularly restart Docker engine because Rails server from Docker container won't communicate correctly with the Webpack dev server.

-This setup also enables us to later move away from Webpack 5 independently from Rails to faster alternatives.
+This setup also enables us to later move away from Webpack 5 to other faster alternatives without worrying about Rails supporting them natively.

 We hope this article helps others to easily plan a migration to `jsbundling-rails`.